 - Coordinated 5307 Associated Transit Improvements for sidewalk improvements and ADA barrier removal for improved access to bus stops.
-Achieved funding in FY 2015, 2016, and 2017. - Complimented Transit Coordination and Bicycle/Pedestrian Facilities Plan - Coordinated implementation of Hinesville's Transit Development Plan. - Maintained and updated socio-economic GIS databases.
+Achieved funding in FY 2015, 2016, and 2017. - Completed Transit Coordination and Bicycle/Pedestrian Facilities Plan - Coordinated implementation of Hinesville's Transit Development Plan.

-- Worked with Liberty Transit to initiate the development of a Bus Stop Improvement Program to include policies and procedures for the identification of infrastructure needs and the prioritization of improvements. - Attended Liberty Transit Steering Committee meetings and provided advanced review and comment on action items. - Aggregated transit ridership data and presented monthly performance updates to HAMPO committees. - Reviewed proposed route modifications and provided feedback on issues and opportunities associated with proposals. - Supported updates to Liberty Transit's Title VI policy and complaint forms. - Supported Liberty Transit in the development of responses to GDOT Audit.
+- Maintained and updated socio-economic GIS databases. - Coordinated the implementation of a Bus Stop Improvement Program to include policies and procedures for the identification of infrastructure needs and the prioritization of improvements. - Attended Liberty Transit Steering Committee meetings and provided advanced review and comment on action items. - Aggregated transit ridership data and presented monthly performance updates to HAMPO committees. - Supported updates to Liberty Transit's Title VI policy and complaint forms. - Supported Liberty Transit in the development of responses to GDOT Audit. - Provided review and comment on development plans, traffic studies, and reports which impact the MPA's multi modal transportation network.

-- Support Liberty Transit by identifying short term operational issues such as low on-time performance, low ridership routes and stops, and misaligned route schedules for shift-based employment and university classes. - Coordinate with TPO First Transit to identify issues and opportunities that require short term service modifications.
+- Support Liberty Transit by identifying short term operational issues such as low on-time performance, low ridership routes and stops, and misaligned route schedules for shift-based employment and university classes. - Coordinate with third-party operator to identify issues and opportunities that require short term service modifications. - Review of development plans for transit opportunities and adequacy of multi-modal infrastructure.

 - Perform GIS collection, organization, and mapping analysis.
-Data collection includes population trends, socioeconomic information, current and future land use data, environmental features, transportation networks, jurisdictional boundaries, and other data needed for effective transportation planning. - 5307 Sidewalk project planning - Reports and other documents and supporting documentation will be prepared and provided to GDOT as needed. - Add to the MPA's multi modal transportation networks by review and comment on development plans, traffic studies, and reports. - Seek public comment on levels of service for highways and multimodal by use of surveys, maintain current data for the traffic demand model (TDM), and provide the data set for project analysis and/or prioritization. - Development plans reviewed for transit opportunities and adequacy of multi-modal infrastructure.
+Data collection includes population trends, socioeconomic information, current and future land use data, environmental features, transportation networks, jurisdictional boundaries, and other data needed for effective transportation planning. - 5307 Sidewalk project planning - Reports and other documents and supporting documentation will be prepared and provided to GDOT as needed. - Seek public comment on levels of service for highways and multimodal by use of surveys, maintain current data for the traffic demand model (TDM), and provide the data set for project analysis and/or prioritization. - Development plans reviewed for transit opportunities and adequacy of multi-modal infrastructure.